Understanding Bankruptcy In Florida

 Some people file for Chapter 13 in an attempt to keep certain assets they would otherwise lose if they file for Chapter 7 bankruptcy.
 Finding out what type of bankruptcy filing is right for you can be easy when consulting with the team at the Badgley Law Group.

-The schedules in this petition is where you will file out information regarding the assets and debts you have.
+The schedule in this petition is where you will file out information regarding the assets and debts you have.
 It is very important you list all of the creditors and debts you have with accurate mailing addresses for each.
-Even if the debt is considered non dischargeable, you will need to put in on the schedules of your bankruptcy petition.
+Even if the debt is considered nondischargeable, you will need to put it on the schedule of your bankruptcy petition.

 The assets portion of this document will also need to be filled out completely.
 Things like real estate, vehicles and bank accounts will need to be recorded in this section.
 Once you have all of these assets listed, you will be able to find out which ones are exempt.
 Our team will work with you every step of the way to ensure you understand what is going on.

 Once you have filed this petition with the bankruptcy court, you will be able to take advantage of what is referred to as an “automatic stay”.
 This means your creditors will have to stop pursuing the collection of the debts you owe them.
 The court will appoint a trustee to your case.
 The job of this trustee is to notify all of your creditors that you have filed for bankruptcy.